 - An “upper house” such as the British House of Lords or the Canadian Senate.

-Cite This Article"What is a Representative Democracy?"
+Cite This Article"What is a Representative Democracy and How Does It Work?"
 History on the Net

 More Citation Information.